-The first case of COVID-19 was reported on 31st March 2020
+The first case of COVID-19 was reported on 31 March 2020

-- Suspension of passenger flights in and out of Burundi from 22nd March 2020. - All borders were closed except for cargo.
-Travelers are advised that if they plan to cross the border from Rwanda into Burundi, they may be denied entry - Mandatory quarantine for 14 days for those exposed or suspected of having the virus. - Limited access to hotel premises for two months at least since then. - Sensitization and awareness campaign have been created through TV and Radio. - Installation of hand sanitizers and water for handwashing in public places. - The authorities have asked hospitals to make beds available for potential cases (20 for each national hospital and 5 for each local hospital).

-From the new COVID 19 government directives/guidelines, all borders are now open for cargo movement.
+Preventive Measures in Place Suspension of passenger flights in and out of Burundi from 22nd March 2020.
+All borders were closed except for cargo.
+Travelers are advised that if they plan to cross the border from Rwanda into Burundi, they may be denied entry Mandatory quarantine for 14 days for those exposed or suspected of having the virus.
+As from 7th July 2020, mass testing campaign launched in Bujumbura City.
+Other measures put in place include: reduction on the price of soap and water to enhance and ensure accessibility, provision of masks to the citizens, health personnel equipped with protective masks, hygiene to be maintained in public transport vehicles and passengers to wear masks.
+Limited access to hotel premises for two months at least since then.
+Sensitization and awareness campaign have been created through TV and Radio.
+Installation of hand sanitizers and water for handwashing in public places.
+The authorities have asked hospitals to make beds available for potential cases (20 for each national hospital and 5 for each local hospital).
+Trade Facilitation / Business Support • From the new COVID 19 government directives/guidelines, all borders are now open for cargo movement.
 Cargo flights are still operating.

-Directeur général du Commerce Ministère du commerce, de l'Industrie, et du Tourisme

-B.P.
-492 BUJUMBURA République du Burundi

-Tél: +25779927041, +257 22 242833
+Coordinating Ministry (National Contact Points) Directeur général du Commerce Ministère du commerce, de l'Industrie, et du Tourisme B.P.
+492 BUJUMBURA République du Burundi Tél: +25779927041, +257 22 242833 E-mail: mutchryso@yahoo.fr Burundi Embassy in Lusaka: Email: ambabulskabi@gmail.com pasruho@gmail.com

-E-mail: mutchryso@yahoo.fr

-Burundi Embassy in Lusaka: Email: ambabulskabi@gmail.com

-pasruho@gmail.com